-- Appeal to intellectualism, peace, trust, communication, calmness, logic, and all things cool using blue
+- Blue: Appeal to intellectualism, peace, trust, communication, calmness, logic, and the cool allure of all things serene.

-- Evoke a sense of balance, harmony, health, and environmental friendliness, aligning your brand with qualities of sustainability and well-being.
+- Green: Evoke a sense of balance, harmony, health, and environmental friendliness, aligning your brand with qualities of sustainability and well-being.

 When it comes to logos with graphics, you have to remember that a picture is worth a thousand words.
 What works for Apple, Windows, or Android may work well for your brand’s needs too.